Vervious/gpt/README.md

 ## Attention Sinks

+Q: why does magnitude of the residual matter so much?
+Layer norming it completely destroys it...
+Even halving it, completely destroys it.
+(I imagine that it gets smaller and smaller every step, converging to zero.)

 New experiment!
 I'm trying to figure out if we can avoid passing the entirety of res along.
+Note that all layer loss is on, and reusing weights is true.
+We have added a "Zero Sink" as well (todo: figure out how to make this computation more efficient, I don't know why it is so slow)
 ```
 self.compiler = BenCompilerNoOp(config)
 self.execute = VanillaExecute(config)